shanhaiying/matplotlib-backend-pgf/README.md

 * Some text properties like selecting a different font family or making the text italic/bold are ignored since I did not need them yet.

-* The method of obtaining the metrics of text elements is pretty cool I think, but also very fragile right now.
-The XelatexManager runs an instance of XeLaTeX in a subprocess and queries the width/height/descent of the texts we want to print.
-Unfortunately, python does not provide a timeout option when reading from a subprocess.
-If something unexpected happens the read operation just stalls forever.
-I'm not sure whats the best option to solve this.
-Running a nonstop mode xelatex process for each text element might slow things down.
-Running the subprocess in a thread and communicate through a Queue might work.

 * Because matplotlib behaves weird in some situations, there are a few workarounds also marked as TODO.
 Maybe one can get rid of those one day or find a better explanation why this workaround is necessary.